Ringgoldatienza/10M-Movielens-Recommender-Baseline/README.md

 Hi!
-This is my capstone project from Harvard Data Science Professional Certificate.
+This is my capstone project for the Harvard Data Science Professional Certificate.

 In this project, I used a simple algorithm (Least Square Estimate) where I manually applied forward stewpise method to make recommendation system from the 10 Million Movie Lens dataset.
 A more powerful algorithm such as matrix factorization and neighborhood models were impractical as they required immense computing power that a personal computer cannot provide (remember the dataset has 10 Million unique observations).
 While those complex algorithms are terrific, a simpler algorithm that can do the job is always preferred.